robenkleene/thwomp/README.md

 - DAC Toggle: Toggles whether the audio engine is on
 - Typing the `s` will play the note

+## Troubleshooting

+- Thwomp allows a really low attack which will cause clicks and pops if it's set too low, if you're experiencing click and pops, try increasing the attack.

 ## Global Parameters

 - **Volume**: The volume of all of the oscillators combined.